tapegram/blog/blog/mobbing/mobbing.md

 - No siloing because the entire team is there, so everyone takes part in the discussions and the decisions and can stay abreast of all the work being done.

-- Prioritization becomes easier because if the team's WIP is approach 1, that should always be "the most important thing."
+- Prioritization becomes easier because if the team's WIP is approach 1, that work should always be "the most important thing."
 You won't always get this right, but the process of mobbing strongly encourages that the team is always working on The Most Important Thing.

 - Similarly, mobbing strongly discourages increasing scope or falling down rabbit holes.
 The whole team is there to keep the work focused and on track.
 Even better, with the whole team there, priorities can pivot immediately and correctly based on the full team's input when something new is discovered via that work in progress.
 Especially, if you manage to get your PO or onsite customer in the mob.

 - Quality in your work is likely to end up being as good as it can be because the whole team is involved in designing and delivering the work continuously.
 It's like every team member is signing off on every PR but better.
 This also helps with efficiency because there will be fewer bugs, UAT issues, etc. that will come back to the team to interrupt them.

-- Decision latency and handoffs are eliminated (if they are decisions and handoffs within the team).
+- Decision latency and handoffs are eliminated (if they are decisions and handoffs within the team, external handoffs may need to be addressed through retros and process changes).
 Any problem that can be handled by _someone_ in the team, can be handled immediately in the mob.
 Absolute efficiency!

-- Fewer "meetings" are needed, because, like in the above case, anything that can be handled by someone in the team can be handled ad hoc in the mob.
+- Fewer meetings are needed, as anything that can be handled by someone in the team can be handled ad hoc in the mob.

 - It's fun and social!
 Maybe this isn't a positive for everyone, but I find this to be the *most fun way to work*.
 Lots of joking around and having fun and still being productive!

 ### Drawbacks

-Like with pairing but even more so: mobbing is a discipline and a skill that the team will need to get good at.
+Like with pairing but even more so: mobbing is a discipline and a skill that the team will need to build competency in.

 It has all the social problems that pairing has but MORE SO.
-It's easy for someone who isn't confident to get lost in the mob and hide in the number -- not engaging and as a result not learning or helping others learn.
+It's easy for someone who isn't confident to get lost in the mob and disappear -- not engaging and as a result not learning or helping others learn.
 It's also even more important to consider other people when you are in the mob.
-An example of this can be seen in some of the mobbing talks and posts seen online that recommend talking in a declarative instead of an imperative way: don't just tell people to do things, state instead what you are thinking or how you feel about stuff.
+In many of the mobbing talks and posts seen online ("the literature"), they repeatedly emphasize the importance of talking in a declarative instead of an imperative way: don't just tell people to do things, state instead what you are thinking or how you feel about it.
 It's easy to rub people the wrong way if you are talking over other people or are perceived as ordering people around, so the team as a whole needs to learn how to communicate effectively with each other in a sustainable way.
 A lot of "I feel like we should try X because Y" or "I am not as much a fan of that choice because Z" instead of "Do X" or "don't do Z" or "delete that and never do it again, you detestable fool."

-There can be a lot of organizational suspicion of a team doing "1 thing at a time" when they could be doing "n things at a time."
+There can be a lot of organizational suspicion of a team doing "1 thing at a time" when they could be doing "n things at a time" ("Why did we hire all of these engineers if they aren't even doing their own work???").
 Though it ends up being more efficient (anecdotally, from my experience) it may seem counterintuitive to people who have not experienced all of these different ways of working and their different tradeoffs.

 Additionally, I have seen issues with some teams where they love mob programming so much they NEVER WORK ANOTHER WAY, which in some ways warms my heart because I think mobbing is _often_ the best way to work, there are times when pairing or swarming or something in between might be better for any of the previously mentioned reasons.
-Mobbing is an excellent tool in the team's toolbox, which often can and should be the default way of working, but it should not be the _only_ way the team works.
+Mobbing is an excellent addition to the team's toolbox, which can and should be the default way of working, but it should not be the _only_ way the team works.

 It can also be difficult to get the full benefit of mobbing because individuals may not be able to consistently make it to the mob together.
 For instance, the mob benefits a lot from having a PO present, but in my experience, they are usually too busy to be there all the time.
 However, POs often quickly see the value of mobs and make time to show up to the mob when asked, because it ends up being the most efficient use of their time as well.